brosiah96/MotionMetricsVision/README.md

 - The OpenCV team for their powerful computer vision library.
 - The Matplotlib community for their versatile plotting library.
 ```

-This README file provides a clear and comprehensive overview of the MotionMetricsVision project, including installation instructions, usage guidelines, project structure, and contribution information.
+This `README.md` provides a clear and comprehensive overview of the MotionMetricsVision project, including installation instructions, usage guidelines, project structure, and contribution information.